adlnet/xAPI-Spec/xAPI.md

 LRS where the credentials associated with the request do not have permission to make that request.

-* The LRS MUST reject with ```HTTP 413 Request Entity Too Large``` status any request rejected by the LRS where the size of the Attachment, Statement or Document is larger than the maximum allowed by the LRS.
+* The LRS MUST reject with ```HTTP 413 Request Entity Too Large``` status any request rejected by the LRS where the size of the Attachment, Statement or document is larger than the maximum allowed by the LRS.

-* The LRS MAY choose any Attachment, Statement and Document size limits and MAY vary this limit on any basis, e.g., per authority.
+* The LRS MAY choose any Attachment, Statement and document size limits and MAY vary this limit on any basis, e.g., per authority.

 * The LRS MUST reject with ```429 Too Many Requests``` status any request rejected by the LRS where the request is rejected due to too many requests being received by a particular client